Laroz220/BSL/README.md

 ```

 FSL is needed for brain age estimation; https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/index (NB!
 Install at default location).
+A full MATLAB installation is required because mris_compute_lgi does not support the MATLAB Compiler Runtime (MCR).

 AFTER installation, please modify the "paths.txt" file in the /bin folder.
 I have entered my personal MATLAB- and Freesurfer paths for illustration purposes only.

 ## Usage